ogupte/trope/README.md

 pumbaa.shareSecret(); // 'shhhh...'
 pumbaa.name; // 'Pumbaa'
 ```
-When you inherit a Trope that has `privacy` enabled, the new Trope will also default to `privacy` mode unless it's explicity set to `false`.
-If so, the new Trope will not have access to the parent Trope's private members.
+When you inherit a Trope that has `privacy` enabled, the new Trope will also default to `privacy` mode unless explicity set to `false`.
+If so, the new Trope will not have access to private members.
 ```javascript
 var PublicMammal = PrivateAnimal.chain({ privacy: false }, {
     constructor: function (name) {